Ericsson updates 5G cell tower software to improve speed and coverage

 Only a few companies are making the 5G cell tower hardware that will connect billions of devices to next-generation cellular networks, so when one of them issues a major software update, it can impact a huge number of people.
 That’s why Ericsson’s announcement today of “cutting-edge Standalone New Radio (NR) software” is actually a big deal.
 The company is updating its widely deployed tower hardware to support the international 5G NR standard’s newer Standalone mode, which enables 5G networks to be built without depending on older 4G infrastructure, radically increasing their performance.

 As Ericsson explains, the Standalone NR software will enable carriers to upgrade existing tower hardware to support ultra-low latency, as well as improving 5G coverage and capacity.
-Ultra-low latency will enable 5G devices to go beyond just sending and receiving gigantic chunks of data at once, adding the ability to dynamically adjust as quickly as 1-millisecond (0.001 second), versus today’s markedly slower response times.
+Ultra-low latency will enable 5G devices to go beyond just sending and receiving gigantic chunks of data at once, adding the ability to dynamically adjust as quickly as one millisecond (0.001 second), versus today’s markedly slower response times.

 Ericsson also says that the software update will enable unspecified longer distances between towers and adds a critical new feature called inter-band carrier aggregation.
 This will enable a phone to simultaneously receive and transmit 5G signals on its low band, combined with either its midrange or high bands, somewhat akin to using two car radios tuned to 87.9 and 103.9 to pump out more complex audio than a single radio at either frequency.